d2l-ai/d2l-tr/chapter_preliminaries/linear-algebra_origin.md

 Matrices are useful data structures: they allow us to organize data that have different modalities of variation.
-For example, rows in our matrix might correspond to different houses (data instances or data points), while columns might correspond to different attributes.
+For example, rows in our matrix might correspond to different houses (data examples), while columns might correspond to different attributes.
 This should sound familiar if you have ever used spreadsheet software or have read :numref:`sec_pandas`.
-Thus, although the default orientation of a single vector is a column vector, in a matrix that represents a tabular dataset, it is more conventional to treat each data instance as a row vector in the matrix.
+Thus, although the default orientation of a single vector is a column vector, in a matrix that represents a tabular dataset, it is more conventional to treat each data example as a row vector in the matrix.
 And, as we will see in later chapters, this convention will enable common deep learning practices.
-For example, along the outermost axis of a tensor, we can access or enumerate minibatches of data instances, or just data instances if no minibatch exists.
+For example, along the outermost axis of a tensor, we can access or enumerate minibatches of data examples, or just data examples if no minibatch exists.

 ## Tensors

 Just as vectors generalize scalars, and matrices generalize vectors, we can build data structures with even more axes.
+[**Tensors**]
-Tensors ("tensors" in this subsection refer to algebraic objects) give us a generic way of describing $n$-dimensional arrays with an arbitrary number of axes.
+("tensors" in this subsection refer to algebraic objects) (**give us a generic way of describing $n$-dimensional arrays with an arbitrary number of axes.**)
 Vectors, for example, are first-order tensors, and matrices are second-order tensors.
 Tensors are denoted with capital letters of a special font face (e.g., $\mathsf{X}$, $\mathsf{Y}$, and $\mathsf{Z}$) and their indexing mechanism (e.g., $x_{ijk}$ and $[\mathsf{X}]_{1, 2i-1, 3}$) is similar to that of matrices.

 Tensors will become more important when we start working with images, which arrive as $n$-dimensional arrays with 3 axes corresponding to the height, width, and a *channel* axis for stacking the color channels (red, green, and blue).
 For now, we will skip over higher order tensors and focus on the basics.

 ```{.python .input}
 X = np.arange(24).reshape(2, 3, 4)